Mix & Match

 Echinacea purpurea

-Echinacea purpurea, also known as the purple coneflower, is a perennial herbaceous plant native to the central to southeastern United States.
-It can be found in moist prairies, meadows, and open woods, from Ohio to Michigan to Iowa and south to Louisiana and Georgia.
-Typically reaching 2-4 feet produces beautiful daisy-like purple flowers throughout the summer.
-These flowers grow on solid stems covered in coarse, ovate to broad-lanceolate, dark green leaves.
-The flowers are excellent for fresh-cut arrangements or dried flowers.
+Echinacea purpurea, often called the purple coneflower, is a lovely perennial herbaceous plant that hails from the central to southeastern United States.
+You can find it thriving in moist prairies, meadows, and open woods, spreading its beauty from Ohio to Michigan, Iowa, and all the way down to Louisiana and Georgia.
+Typically growing between 2 to 4 feet, it showcases stunning daisy-like purple flowers all summer long!
+These charming flowers emerge on sturdy stems adorned with coarse, dark green leaves that are broad and ovate.
+They're perfect for brightening up fresh-cut arrangements or adding a touch of elegance when dried.

 Nectar Source Plant: Black Swallowtail (Papilio polyxenes), Gulf Fritillary (Dione vanillae), Painted Lady (Vanessa cardui), Common Checkered Skipper ( Pyrgus communis), Question Mark Butterfly (Polygonia interrogationis), Red Admiral (Vanessa atalanta), Spicebush Swallowtail (Papilio troilus), Tiger Swallowtail (Papilio glaucus)